Applying a new speaker cloth

 On my Philips 470U I glued the new

-fabric using a strong mix of strong wallpaper paste.
+fabric using a strong mix of strong starch based wallpaper paste.

 The result is still fine after 6 years, but looking at old wallpaper